WorkingCodePod/workingcode/src/episodes/018-feature-flags-finally.md

 * **Tim's Triumph** - He's launching a skunk works project that is based on a previous skunk works project.
 It feels a little bit rogue; and a little bit cowboy; but, it also feels kind of amazing and is something that Tim recommends to everyone (assuming that they have some free time to commit).

-> **ASIDE**: A "skunks work project" is a secret project that the rest of (or most of) your company doesn't know about until there's a big reveal.
+> **ASIDE**: A "skunk works project" is a secret project that the rest of (or most of) your company doesn't know about until there's a big reveal.
 These types of projects may _or may not_ be authorized by the company itself.

 ### Notes &amp; Links